Neural Voice Puppetry: Audio-driven Facial Reenactment: Related Work

 \section{Related Work}

 \OURS{} is a facial reenactment approach based only on audio input.
 In the literature, there are many video-based facial reenactment systems that enable dubbing and other general facial expression manipulation.
-Our focus in this related work section lies on the audio-based methods.
+Our focus in this related work section lies on audio-based methods.
 These methods can be organized in facial animation and facial reenactment.
 Facial animation concentrates on the prediction of expressions that can be applied to a predefined avatar.
-In contrast, audio-driven facial reenactment aims to generate photo-realistic videos of an existing person including all idiosyncrasies from an audio signal.
-In the following, we will discuss these and related fields.
+In contrast, audio-driven facial reenactment aims to generate photo-realistic videos of an existing person including all idiosyncrasies.

-\paragraph{Video-Driven Facial Reenactment} Recently, several works haven been proposed for video-driven facial reenactment which are also covered by a state-of-the-art report of Zollh\"ofer et al.~\cite{Zollhoefer2018FaceSTAR}.
-A source and target face are first reconstructed using a parametric face model.
+\textbf{Video-Driven Facial Reenactment:} The state-of-the-art report of Zollh\"ofer et al.~\cite{Zollhoefer2018FaceSTAR} discusses several works for video-driven facial reenactment.
+Most methods, rely on a reconstruction of a source and target face using a parametric face model.
 The target face is reenacted by replacing its expression parameters with that of the source face.
 Thies et al. \cite{thies2016face} uses a static skin texture and a data-driven approach to synthesize the mouth interior.
-In Deep Video Portraits~\cite{kim2018DeepVideo} a generative adversarial network is used to produce photo-realistic skin texture that can handle skin deformations with synthetic renderings as input.
-Recently, Thies et al. \cite{thies2019} proposed neural textures, a high-dimensional feature maps learned during scene capture and accessed throuh a UV look up.
-A defereed neural renderer refines the reconstruction.
-Results show that neural textures can generate high quality facial reenactments.
-For instance, it produces higher fidelity mouth interiors with less artifacts.
+In Deep Video Portraits~\cite{kim2018DeepVideo}, a generative adversarial network is used to produce photo-realistic skin texture that can handle skin deformations conditioned on synthetic renderings.
+Recently, Thies et al. \cite{thies2019} proposed the usage of neural textures in conjunction with a deferred neural renderer.
+Results show that neural textures can be used to generate high quality facial reenactments.
+For instance, it produces high fidelity mouth interiors with less artifacts.
 Kim et al. \cite{Kim19NeuralDubbing} analyzed the notion of style for facial expressions and showed its importance for dubbing.
-They define the style as a person-specific temporal global signature that can be related to the speaker's facial geometry and personality, e.g., how a person speaks, smiles.
-An audio-visual reenactment technique with a focus on dubbing has been proposed by Garrido et al. \cite{Garrido2015}.
-The dubbing language track is used to force lip closure by detecting bilabial consonants /m/, /p/, and /b/.
-The synthesized face is rendered using the estimated target lighting and skin reflectance.
+In contrast to Kim et al. \cite{Kim19NeuralDubbing}, we directly estimate the expressions in the target talking-style domain, thus, we don't need to apply any transfer or adaption method.